mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton.md

 title: "CI/CD for Mendix for Private Cloud using Tekton"
 linktitle: "CI/CD with Tekton"
 url: /developerportal/deploy/private-cloud-tekton/
-description: "Describes the processes for setting up a monitoring solution for Mendix environments in the Private Cloud"
+description: "Describes how to use Tekton to create a CI/CD solution for Mendix environments in the Private Cloud"
 weight: 40
 tags: ["CI/CD", "Tekton", "Private Cloud", "Environment"]
 ---